Brianspha/token-qouter/README.md

 - Swap ETHER for any ERC20 token
 - Get Tokens Qoutes

-The exhcnage is faciliated by Curve Finance, Uniswap and SushiSwap
+The exchange is faciliated by Curve Finance, Uniswap and SushiSwap

+I would encourage one to run the base file inorder to fork the mainnet off course please ensure you have a valid mainnet rpc url

 ## Installation